HD Video, color, sound, retro-projection screen

 The Original Position is to be a fair and impartial point of view adopted in our reasoning about the fundamental principles of justice.
 In taking up this point of view, we are to imagine ourselves in the position of free and equal persons who jointly agree upon and commit themselves to principles of social and political justice.
 A main distinguishing feature of the original position is the “veil of ignorance”: to ensure impartiality of judgment, the parties are deprived of all knowledge of their personal characteristics, as well as social and historical circumstance.

-The Original Position, as a fundamental part of Rawls’ Theory of Justice, can be seen as an apology for maintaining the status quo.
+As a fundamental part of Rawls’ Theory of Justice, The Original Position can be seen as an apology for maintaining the status quo.
 It constructs justice on given practice, without considering that there may be problems of injustice embedded in capitalist social relations.

 After receiving heavy criticism on his notion of the original position, Rawls emphasized its role as a “device of representation” for the idea of fair choice.